naphthasl/yunyun/README.md

 `trackkeys` property that you can change at any point.
 It is not recommended to enable/disable this several times on the same shelve though, as any elements created without key tracking will not be tracked even when you re-enable it.

+So, in short, even wih 1024 keys/elements in the database, the highest amount of time it took to perform a single database operation was 800 microseconds.
+That's pretty good!
+Really good, in fact!